tinacms/tina.io/content/docs/reference/self-hosted/authentication-provider/bring-your-own.md

 `authenticate`: This function is called when the user goes into `/admin` and they are not logged in (determined by `getUser`).
 This function should redirect the user to the login page or do whatever is necessary to authenticate the user.

 `getUser`: This function is called when the user goes into `/admin` and is used to determine if the user is logged in.
-If it returns a truthy value, the user is logged in and if it returns a falsy value the user is not logged in.
+If it returns a truthy value, the user is logged in.
+If it returns a falsy value the user is not logged in.

 `getToken`: This function is called when a request is made to the GraphQL endpoint.
 It should return an object with an `id_token` property.
 This will be passed as an `Authorization` header in the format `Bearer <id_token>`

-`logOut`: This function is called when the user clicks the logout button in the admin.
+`logOut`: This function is called when the user clicks the logout button.

 ### Optional Functions

-`getSessionProvider`: Return a React context provider to that will wrap the admin
+`getSessionProvider`: Return a React context provider that wraps the TinaCMS UI.

 ```ts
 import { AbstractAuthProvider } from 'tinacms'